Want your perfect workout program?

 Now, let's briefly go over what training for each muscle group will look like as well as what exercises you're going to use.

-For instance, when you look at pictures of Steve Reeves, and even Arnold, you can tell they definitely train their lower body and have accumulated a good chunk of mass.
+Look at pictures of Steve Reeves or Arnold and you can tell they definitely train their lower body and have accumulated a good chunk of mass.
 However, they’re not so massive that they have to duck walk.

 The one part which does need special attention is the calf muscles if they're not developed.
-A small set of calves can have a drastic effect on the stature of a body and a great emphasis is put on them in aesthetics.
+A small set of calves can have a drastic effect on the stature of a body and a great emphasis is put on them in aesthetics (Check out these calf exercises!).

 Developing the chest is vital as this is what people see when they look at you.
 As people come toward you, you want them to see two mounds of muscle mass sitting on your chest, not a sternum.
 This includes having a well-developed upper AND lower chest.
 Leaving one out ruins the appeal.